 Best Santoku Knife of 2021

 The J.A.
 Henckels International Hollow Edge is one of the sharpest knives in this review.
 It takes a top spot for its consistent, high-quality cuts.
 It easily slices through onions and chops herbs without bruising them.
 We find that this knife is well-balanced and feels just weighty enough in hand to provide efficient and fluid chopping power.
-This full-tang forged blade with a triple-riveted handle is just right for almost any kitchen cutting task.
+The full-tang forged blade with a triple-riveted handle is just right for almost any kitchen cutting task.

 The Kai Pure Komachi 2 is a solid budget option.
 It comes with a protective sheath, and its coated stainless steel blade and plastic handle are both super easy to clean.
 For those who prioritize durability over aesthetics, this is a great choice.
 Our testers found that it was reasonably comfortable and sharp enough out of the box, and the high clearance of the handle protects knuckles from contacting the cutting board.